cloudify-cosmo/docs.getcloudify.org/content/working_with/console/admin-operations-page.md

 1. In the Snapshots widget, click ![icon_trash_grey]( /images/ui/ui_icon_trash_grey.png ) for the snapshot entry that you want to delete.
 2. Click **Yes** to delete the snapshot from Cloudify Manager.

-## Working with Secrets

-Secret storage provides a tenant-wide variable store for data that you do not want to expose in plain text in Cloudify blueprints, such as login credentials for a platform.
-For more information about secret storage, [click here]({{< relref "about/manager_architecture/security.md" >}}#additional-security-information).